As an MBA Graduate, check out the different career opportunities in the Automobile Industry that ensure growth and success!

 Internet Sales Manager - Similar to a floor salesperson is the Internet Sales Manager.
 Instead of working with people who visited the showroom, you would work with leads received from the internet.
 Some of these leads come in direct due to the dealer’s website advertising; others come in from affiliated websites who work with you to sell cars.
 One such example is a site named ‘Internet Autoguide’.
 Whenever you get these internet leads, you would have to make an appointment to try to get the person into the dealership to buy a car.
 This is one of the best paying and most sought-after positions in auto sales.

-Spare Parts Manager - Spare Parts Managers serve a vital role in auto supply stores and car dealership service centers.
+Spare Parts Manager - Spare Parts Managers serve a vital role in auto supply stores and car dealership service centres.
 A Spare Parts Manager must understand enough about how cars work to determine how many pieces of each inventory item must always be in the store while helping with customer service when necessary.
 As one of these professionals, you may also manage staff, which means understanding basic human resources regulations.

 Automotive Service Manager - An Automotive Service Manager works in the repair department of a car sales dealership.
 Service Managers must ensure that customers are satisfied.
 Providing service that's highly appreciated by customers can be a challenging task, since negotiations about costs and completion deadlines may be heated at times.
-Sometimes, automotive repair customers disagree with charges for labor or parts, as well as the amount of time their vehicle takes to be repaired.
+Sometimes, automotive repair customers disagree with charges for labour or parts, as well as the amount of time their vehicle takes to be repaired.
 The automotive service manager must keep a friendly tone while working with the customer to create a positive outcome.

 The Indian Automobile Industry has been on top gear ever since the complete de-licensing in 1991.
 Even when the global Auto Industry went into reverse gear in 2009, the Indian Industry bucked the trend and is expected to become the world's third largest automobile market by 2030!
 So the opportunities surrounding the Automobile Industry is vast.
 Anyone who is passionate about cars or bikes can opt for a career in the Automobile Industry.
-Not only is the Industry high paying, the incentive after completion of targets is something worth bragging about.
+Not only is the Industry high-paying, the incentive after completion of targets is something worth bragging about.

 Institutes offering courses in MBA (Automotive):